-- Right-click on any column's header and select Expand/Collapse > Expand All or Collapse All. - Press 0 and 9.
+- Right-click on any column's header and select Expand/Collapse > Collapse All or Expand All. - Press 0 and 9. - ► In the Xsheet toolbar, click the Collapse All or Expand All buttons (you may have to customize the toolbar to display it).